← Back to Blog

 • Helps us maintain our vision and strategy in a more focused way.
 We can add more products, but we want them to be around these three paths.

-• We can use The Hubblers just as any other demographic group for Marketing purposes .
+• We can use The Hubblers just as any other demographic group for marketing purposes .

 • We used The Hubblers to create a structure for our new website.